MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createicon.md

 ## -description

-Creates an icon that has the specified size, colors, and bit patterns.
+Creates a monochrome icon that has the specified size, colors, and bit patterns.

 ## -parameters